 Currently Reading…

 Chimedum Ohaegbu resides in Moh’kinstsis, colonially known as Calgary, Alberta.
 She is a three-time Hugo Award winner, and Room Magazine‘s managing editor.
 She’s a 2021 graduate of UBC’s Creative Writing Program (Bachelor of Fine Arts) and, as a playwright, the 2021 Black Arts Development Program.
 She loves insect facts, the theatre and stageplays, birds and magpies especially, and orchestral videogame music.
-Her work can be found in Strange HorizonsArc Poetry Magazine, Contemporary Verse 2The Magazine of Fantasy and Science Fiction, and the Year’s Best Dark Fantasy & Horror, Vol.3, among others.
-She is currently working on her first novel.
+Her work can be found in Strange HorizonsArc Poetry MagazineThe Magazine of Fantasy and Science Fiction, the Year’s Best Dark Fantasy & Horror, Vol.3, and As the Earth Dreams: Black Canadian Speculative Stories, among others.
+She has been supported by the Alberta Foundation for the Arts and the Canada Council for the Arts to work on her first novel, about co-victims of divine disregard, the loneliness of liars, and the captivity created by circles and experienced by echoes.

 Upcoming Events